-Science fiction is arguably becoming cosmopolitan today.
-After this genre was baptised in the United States and its fandom developed there, it was soon forgotten that scientific romance (or its equivalent forms of fiction often called utopian in non -English literary areas) had existed for decades, and that this truly international form of mainstream fiction was cultivated by critically acclaimed writers from Argentina to Japan, from Sweden to Bengal.
-Many soon believed that science fiction was only, or mainly, a US invention, that science fiction did not exist as such elsewhere and, if it existed, it could not be but a slavish imitation of American models.
-It might have been so in some instances, as the Perry Rhodan serial pulps from Germany amply demonstrate.
-Focusing only on the products of cultural 'coca-colonization' failed however to do justice to science fiction written in different languages by many gifted writers.
+fiction is arguably becoming Science truly cosmopolitan today.
+After this genre was baptised in the United States and its fandom developed there, it was soon forgotten that scientific romance (or its equivalent forms of fiction often called utopian in non -English literary areas) had existed for decades, and that this truly international form of mainstream fiction Fortunately, this situation appears to be changing in was cultivated by critically acclaimed writers from the 21st century.
+Following already existing trends, in Argentina to Japan, from Sweden to Bengal.
+Many recent decades science fiction has been the subject of soon believed that science fiction was only, or mainly, extensive historical surveys, and by no means limited a US invention, that science fiction did not exist as to the Anglosphere.
+Bibliographies, encyclopedias, such elsewhere and, if it existed, it could not be but a literary research by both fans and scholars still tend to slavish imitation of American models.
+It might have emphasize works in English but there has always been been so in some instances, as the Perry Rhodan serial pulps from Germany amply demonstrate.
+Focusing fiction history.
+It was widely known that one of the only on the products of cultural 'coca-colonization' fathers of science fiction avant la lettre was Jules Verne, failed however to do justice to science fiction written or that one of the greatest prospective dystopias is in different languages by many gifted writers.
 Non-Anglophone science fiction was ignored in most instances.
 Hardly a couple of international authors, namely Stanisław Lem and the Strugatsky brothers, succeeded in getting wider recognition, perhaps thanks to their being considered representatives of an allegedly alternate way of writing science fiction coming from the Eastern Bloc, a way that was moreover quite similar to contemporary New Wave literary and ideological experimentalism.
 By contrast, similar science fiction writers from the Western Bloc were little known, unless their speculative stories were received as mainstream literature written by authors having acquired a high critical reputation for their previous non-science fiction books.
 This was the case, for instance, of Nobel Prize winner José Saramago, whose novel Blindness (Ensaio sobre a Cegueira, 1995) about a pandemic outbreak and its societal consequences was, however, rarely received as science fiction, despite its clearly speculative approach and subject matter.